SoftUni-Internal/interactive-content/EN/10-State-Management/01-State-Management.md

 ## Data Supervision

 - **Data** - simplifies managing entity data
-  - Less boilerplate code as a result
+  * less boilerplate code as a result
-  - Extends the Entity package
+  * extends the Entity package

 ## View Control

 - **Component** - enables creating fully reactive Angular applications:
-  - Allows for more control over how components are rendered
+  * allows for more control over how components are rendered
-  - Currently in an experimental phase
+  * currently in an experimental phase

 ## Developer Tooling

 - **Store Devtools** - provides developer tools for `@ngrx/store`

 - **Schematics** - a scaffolding library that provides CLI commands for generating constructs:
-  - All other libraries must be installed first
+  * all other libraries must be installed first

 [/slide]